javiersuweijie/javiersuweijie.github.io/_posts/2017-6-15-Lazada-Product-Title-Challenge.md

 Although it did better than randomly guessing, it's not really that much better.
 Will have to come back to this again in the future as this seems like the best way to advice users on what type of information they are missing.

+Possible things to explore:
-To do: Try including other features like category and length.
+1. Try including other features like category and length.
+2. Regularise some of the terms such as colours, brands and sizes before training the CRF model.

 ### Convolution Neural Network